The year 1825...

 ...Charles Dickins is still in school, Georg Ohm is still trying to fathom his electrical law, the world has never seen a photograph, and it will take 16 weeks journeying by wind power alone, to travel to the distant continent of Nova Hollandia, which is just officially adopting a new name – 'Australia'.

-Within a decade Charles greatly expands products and services offered, wins some fantastic contracts and purchases the current premises.
+Charles continually expanded the products and services offered, and was able to amass an excellent workforce, win some fantastic contracts, and purchase the current premises.